hitzhangjie/delve/Documentation/internal/architechture.md

 |                              | <- SP              |

-- if functions had noo local variables of arguments this would be easy
+- if functions had no local variables of arguments this would be easy
 - a stack trace is the value of PC register
 - followed by reading the stack starting at SP

 Section .debug_frame can be used for creating a CFI (Call Frame Information) table, which can give you the size of the current stack frame given the address of an instruction

-Actually has many more features, but that's the only thing youo need for pure Go.
+Actually has many more features, but that's the only thing you need for pure Go.

 |||
 |:-------------------------:|:------------------:|